-In this episode of visual meditation, we invite you to fly with us over a beautiful coral reef of Wakatobi.
+In this episode of visual meditation, we invite you to fly with us over one of the beautiful coral reefs of Wakatobi.
 As mentioned before in “Take a Minute VII”, healthy coral reefs play a vital role in the overall condition of the oceans at large.
 Although they only make up a very small percentage of the ocean’s floor, a disproportionally large percentage of all marine life lives on, or visits the coral reefs, during their lifetime.
 And not only do healthy coral reefs sustain life in the oceans, but they also protect life on land as well.
 It is therefore sad to see the state that many coral reefs around the world are in.
-Senseless destruction, fueled by ignorance and greed, has left the majority of reefs world wide dead or dying.
+Senseless destruction, fueled by ignorance and greed, has left the majority of reefs worldwide dead or dying.

 Destruction and protection